formal-methods-mpi/SegmentationHarmonizability/README.md

   - congruence with package versions used in our analyses can be attained with renv
     - all required documents are in the renv directory of this repository
     - execute the script renv_loader.R first to restore the matching R environment
+  - download our custom latex template to ensure that fingers render properly

 - The data were prepared for analysis with the script: data_assembly.R